mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 # Delta Encoding

-How do we actually encode the delta between cube states?
+Now that I have the supporting structures, I actually have to encode the different of a cube relative to a previous baseline state.
+How is this done?

 The simplest way is to encode cubes that haven't changed from the baseline value as just one bit: _not changed_.
 This is also the easiest gain you'll ever see, because at any time most cubes are at rest, and therefore aren't changing state.

 A more advanced strategy is to encode the _difference_ between the current and baseline values, aiming to encode small differences with fewer bits.
 For example, delta position could be (-1,+2,+5) from baseline.
 This works well for linear values, but breaks down somewhat for deltas of the smallest three quaternion representation, as the largest component of a quaternion is often different between the baseline and current rotation.

-So while encoding the difference gives some gains, it's not another order of magnitude improvement I had hoped for.
-This is because in many cases cubes move quickly, so the difference in their values becomes large enough to negate most gains.
-This is especially true in the case where cubes are falling from the sky, which is arguably where bandwidth reductions are needed the most.

-To compress further the most advanced strategy I came up with is to use prediction.
+While encoding the difference gives some gains, it's didn't provide another order of magnitude improvement that I was hoping for.
+To compress further I came up with a delta encoding strategy that included _prediction_.
 In this approach, I predict the current state from the baseline state assuming the cube is moving ballistically under acceleration due to gravity.

-This is complicated somewhat by the fact that the predictor must be written in fixed point, because floating point calculations are not necessarily guaranteed to be deterministic, but after a few days of tweaking and experimentation, I was able to write a ballistic predictor for position, linear and angular velocity that matched the PhysX integrator within quantize resolution about 90% of the time.
+Prediction was complicated somewhat by the fact that the predictor must be written in fixed point, because floating point calculations are not necessarily guaranteed to be deterministic, but after a few days of tweaking and experimentation, I was able to write a ballistic predictor for position, linear and angular velocity that matched the PhysX integrator within quantize resolution about 90% of the time.

-These lucky cubes are encoded with another bit: _perfect prediction_.
-Another order of magnitude improvement.
-For cases where the prediction doesn't match exactly, a small error offset is sent.
+These lucky cubes get encoded with another bit: _perfect prediction_, leading to another order of magnitude improvement!
+For cases where the prediction doesn't match exactly, a small error offset is sent relative to the prediction.

-Unfortunately, in the time I had to spend, I not able to get a good predictor for rotation.
+In the time I had to spend, I not able to get a good predictor for rotation.
 I blame this on the smallest three representation, which is highly numerically unstable, especially in fixed point.
 In the future, I would not use the smallest three representation for quantized rotations.

-It was also painfully obvious while encoding differences and error offsets that a bitpacker was not the best way to read and write these quantities.
-Something like a range coder or arithmetic compressor that can represent fractional bits, and dynamically adjust to the average size of differences in the scene would have given much better results.
+It was also painfully obvious while encoding differences and error offsets that using a bitpacker was not the best way to read and write these quantities.
+Something like a range coder or arithmetic compressor that can represent fractional bits, and dynamically adjust a its model to the differences would give much better results.

-# Something

-...
-Turn and a rest ...

 # Synchronizing Avatars

-Now that bandwidth is under control, how can we synchronize avatars?
+After several months of work, I had made the following progress:

+* Proof that state synchronization works with Unity and PhysX
+* Stable stacks in the remote view (while quantizing both sides)
+* Bandwidth reduced to the point where all four players can fit in 1mbps.

+The next thing I needed to implement was interaction with the simulation via the touch controllers.
+This was a lot of fun, and in fact was my favorite part of the project.

+Writing game and control code is just so much fun.
+I hope you enjoy these interactions.
+There was a lot of experimentation and tuning to make simple things like picking up, throwing, passing from hand to hand feel well, even crazy adjustments to ensure throwing worked great, while placing objects on top of high stacks could still be done with high accuracy.

-Avatars are represented by a head and two hands driven by the tracked headset and touch controllers.
-We capture the position and rotations of the avatar components in _FixedUpdate_ along the rest of the physics state, but avatar state is actually sampled from the hardware at render framerate in _Update_.
+But when it comes to networking, most of this game code doesn't count.
+All the networking cares about is that avatars are represented by a head and two hands driven by the tracked headset and touch controllers.
+I captured the position and rotations of the avatar components in _FixedUpdate_ along the rest of the physics state, and started applying these positions in the remote view.

+When I first networked this, it looked _awful_.
+Why?

+After a bunch of debugging I worked out that what was going on is that avatar state got sampled from the hardware at render framerate in _Update_, and then I applied it on the other machine at _FixedUpdate_.
+This caused jitter because the sample time didn't line up with _FixedUpdate_ on the remote machine.

-This causes jitter when the avatar state is applied on the other side, because the sample time doesn't line up with _FixedUpdate_ on that machine.
-To fix this, we store the difference between physics and render time when we sample avatar state, so we can reconstruct the time of the avatar sample on the other side.
+To fix this I stored the difference between physics and render time when we sample avatar state, and I sent this over the network with the avatar state in each packet.

 Next, a jitter buffer with 100ms delay is applied to received packets, solving network jitter from time variance in packet delivery and enabling interpolation between avatar states.
 Physics state is applied to the simulation in _FixedUpdate_, while avatar state is applied at render time in _Update_ by interpolating between the two nearest samples in the jitter buffer.

 While a cube is parented to an avatar hand, its _priority factor_ is set to -1, stopping it from being sent with regular physics state updates.
 Instead, its cube id and relative position and rotation are sent as part of the avatar state.
 Cubes are attached to the avatar hands in the remote view when the first avatar state arrives with that cube parented to a hand, and detached when regular physics state updates resume, corresponding to the cube being thrown or released.

 # Bidirectional Flow

+Up until this point, left to right (more)

+(need a turn here).

 Now lets add another player on the right: